Back to News

 ニュース

-An article published in the Shinano Mainichi Shimbun on March 26, 2026, reported on the first confirmed case of Japanese deer overwintering in Kamikochi, noting that our GPS collar, the “LoggLaw G2C,” was used in this study.
+An article published in the Shinano Mainichi Shimbun on March 26, 2026, reported on the first confirmed case of Japanese deer overwintering in Kamikochi and noted that our GPS collar, the “LoggLaw G2C,” was used in this study.

 Survey Overview